Wesleyan-Media-Project/ad_goal_classifier/README.md

 ### 2.2 Install Python and Packages

 1. First, make sure you have [Python](https://www.python.org/) installed.
-The scripts have been tested with Python (3.9.16), so we recommend using this version when running them.
+The scripts have been tested with Python 3.9, and 3.10.

-2. In addition, make sure you have the following packages installed in Python (the exact version we used of each package is listed in the [requirements_r.txt file](https://github.com/Wesleyan-Media-Project/ad_goal_classifier/blob/main/requirements_py.txt)).
+2. In addition, make sure you have the following packages installed in Python (the exact version we used of each package is listed in the [requirements_py.txt file](https://github.com/Wesleyan-Media-Project/ad_goal_classifier/blob/main/requirements_py.txt).
+These are the versions we tested our scripts on.
+Thus, scripts might also work with other versions but not tested).
 You can install by running the following in your command-line:

    ```bash
    pip install pandas